Slack vs Discord: Everything You Need to Know (2026)

 I noticed that Discord offers great voice and video quality, and I like that you can video chat and share your screen at the same time.

-Paid plans and Server Boosts can up your video and audio quality, which is already better than Slack’s.
+Paid plans and Server Boosts can further improve video resolution and frame rates, delivering smoother streams and clearer audio — which is already better than Slack’s.

 Slack has more advanced notification options